All Products

 PrimaryKey

-The primary key information, including the primary key column names and values.
+The primary key, including column names and values.

-• The number and types of primary keys that you specify must be consistent with those defined in the table.
+• The number and types of primary key columns must match the table's primary key schema.

-• When a primary key column is specified as an auto-increment primary key column, you must set the value of the column to a placeholder.
+• For an auto-increment primary key column, set the column value to the placeholder.
 For more information, see Auto-increment primary key column.

 columnsToPut (optional)